prasad-sawantdesai/IMAS-easybuild-setup-guide/docs/index.rst

 IMAS EasyBuild setup guide
 ==========================

-This guide provides two approaches to set up EasyBuild and Lmod on RHEL-based systems:
+This guide provides three approaches to set up EasyBuild and Lmod on RHEL-based systems:

+1. **Userspace Setup** - No root access required!
+Install entirely in your home directory (recommended for users without admin access)
-1. **Automated Setup** - Use provided scripts for quick installation (recommended for most users)
+2. **Automated System-wide Setup** - Use provided scripts for quick system-wide installation (recommended for administrators)
-2. **Manual Setup** - Step-by-step instructions for learning and custom configurations
+3. **Manual Setup** - Step-by-step instructions for learning and custom configurations

 Choose the approach that best fits your needs.